Imbolc: Other customs

-Today
+Present day customs

-Today, St Brigid's Day and Imbolc are observed by Christians and non-Christians.
+St Brigid's Day and Imbolc are observed by Christians and non-Christians.
 Some people still make Brigid's crosses and Brídeogs or visit holy wells dedicated to St Brigid on 1 February.
 Brigid's Day parades have been revived in the town of Killorglin, County Kerry, which holds a yearly "Biddy's Day Festival".
 Men and women wearing elaborate straw hats and masks visit public houses carrying a Brídeóg to ward off evil spirits and bring good luck for the coming year.
 There are folk music sessions, historical talks, film screenings, drama productions, and cross-weaving workshops.
 The main event is a torchlight parade of 'Biddy groups' through the town.
 Since 2009 a yearly "Brigid of Faughart Festival" is held in County Louth.
 This celebrates Brigid as both saint and goddess and includes the long-standing pilgrimage to Faughart as well as music, poetry, and lectures.
 The "Imbolc International Music Festival" of folk music is held in Derry at this time of year.
 In England, the village of Marsden, West Yorkshire holds a biennial "Imbolc Fire Festival" which includes a lantern procession, fire performers, music, fireworks, and a symbolic battle between giant characters representing the Green Man and Jack Frost.

 More recently, Irish embassies have hosted yearly events on St Brigid's Day to celebrate famous women of the Irish diaspora and showcase the work of Irish female emigrants in the arts.
 In 2022, Dublin hosted its first "Brigit Festival", celebrating "the contributions of Irish women" past and present through exhibitions, tours, lectures, films, and a concert.

-From 2023, "Imbolc/St Brigid's Day" will be a yearly public holiday in the Republic of Ireland to mark both the saint's feast day and the seasonal festival.
+In 2016, the Green Party proposed that St Brigid's Day be made a public holiday in Ireland.
+This was put into effect in 2022 after the party entered government, and "Imbolc/St Brigid's Day" has been a yearly public holiday since 2023 to mark both the saint's feast day and the seasonal festival.
 A government statement noted that it would be the first Irish public holiday named after a woman, and "means that all four of the traditional Celtic seasonal festival will now be public holidays".
+The public holiday is observed on the first Monday of February, except for years where 1 February happens to fall on a Friday, in which case the holiday is observed on that Friday instead.

 Neopaganism

 Imbolc or Imbolc-based festivals are observed by some Neopagans, though practices vary widely.
 While some attempt to closely emulate the historic accounts of Imbolc, others rely on many sources to inspire their celebrations.
 Festivals typically fall near 1 February in the Northern Hemisphere and 1 August in the Southern Hemisphere.

-Some Neopagans celebrate the festival at the astronomical midpoint between the winter solstice and spring equinox, while others rely on the full moon nearest this point.
-In the Northern Hemisphere, this is usually on 3 or 4 February.
+Some Neopagans celebrate the festival at the astronomical midpoint between the winter solstice and spring equinox — in the Northern Hemisphere, this is usually on 3 or 4 February — while others rely on the full moon nearest this point.
 Some Neopagans designate Imbolc based on other natural phenomena, such as the emergence of primroses, dandelions, or similar local flora.